 Here’s how we’re going to achieve our ambition to recover all of our packaging:

-1. We’ll continue innovating to make sure our packaging is as sustainable as possible
+1. Coca-Cola European Partners will continue innovating to make sure packaging is as sustainable as possible

-We’re proud to say that all of our packaging, including the bottle caps and labels, is already 100% recyclable.
+CCEP are proud to say that all of its packaging, including the bottle caps and labels, is already 100% recyclable.

-We plan to double the amount of recycled material in our plastic bottles from 25% to 50% by 2020.
+They plan to double the amount of recycled material in their plastic bottles from 25% to 50% by 2020.

-We’re going to double the amount of recycled material in our plastic bottles from 25% to 50% by 2020.
-That’s across all twenty of the different brands and all of the products we sell here in Great Britain.
+They’re going to double the amount of recycled material in their plastic bottles from 25% to 50% by 2020.
+That’s across all twenty of the different brands and all of the products sold here in Great Britain.
 In reality that means one billion plastic bottles recycled and going on to help create new plastic bottles.
-We’re already the largest user of recycled plastic in the food and drink industry in Great Britain and this new commitment take us even further.
+CCEP are already the largest user of recycled plastic in the food and drink industry in Great Britain and this new commitment take them even further.

-To help us achieve this we’re continuing to work with the world’s largest and most advanced plastic bottle reprocessing plant in Lincolnshire and we’ll be sourcing all of our recycled plastic from within Great Britain.
-This is a significant investment – recycled plastic costs more than creating new plastic – but we think it’s the right thing to do.
-We already use 10,000 tonnes of recycled plastic in our bottles every year in Great Britain as part of our partnership.
-This new commitment will see this figure doubled to 20,000 tonnes with our long-term goal to go even further than that as packaging recovery rates improve and reprocessing technology evolves.
+To help them achieve this they’re continuing to work with the world’s largest and most advanced plastic bottle reprocessing plant in Lincolnshire and they’ll be sourcing all of their recycled plastic from within Great Britain.
+This is a significant investment – recycled plastic costs more than creating new plastic – but they think it’s the right thing to do.
+They already use 10,000 tonnes of recycled plastic in their bottles every year in Great Britain as part of their partnership.
+This new commitment will see this figure doubled to 20,000 tonnes with their long-term goal to go even further than that as packaging recovery rates improve and reprocessing technology evolves.

-Discover everything you need to know about our packaging.
+Discover everything you need to know about the Coca-cola system's packaging.

-2. We will use our brands to encourage people to recycle
+2. Coca-Cola Great Britain will use our brands to encourage people to recycle